G-AshwinKumar/Backlinks-Compression-Scheme/blc/README.md

 #### References

-* Flavio Chierichetti, Ravi Kumar, Silvio Lattanzi, Michael Mitzenmacher, Alessandro Panconesi, and Prabhakar Raghavan.
-On compressing social networks.
-KDD'09.
+* Flavio Chierichetti, Ravi Kumar, Silvio Lattanzi, Michael Mitzenmacher,Alessandro Panconesi, and Prabhakar Raghavan.
+On Compressing Social Networks.
+In Proceedings of the 15th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, KDD ’09, pages 219–228, New York, NY, USA, 2009.
+ACM.

-* Paolo Boldi, Marco Rosa, Massimo Santini, and Sebastiano Vigna.
-Layered label propagation: a multiresolution coordinate-free ordering for compressing social networks.
-WWW'11.
+* P. Boldi and S. Vigna.
+The Webgraph Framework I: Compression Techniques.
+In Proceedings of the 13th International Conference on World Wide Web, WWW ’04, pages 595–602, New York, NY, USA, 2004.
+ACM.